Civlac/SRWLED-Wiki/Installing-Sound-Reactive-WLED.md

 * Updated the drivers on an existing installation of the IDE.
 * Downloaded and installed the library pre-requisites.
 * Downloaded and installed WLED.
+* Connected your device and ensured it connected to a COM port.

 You should now be able to compile and upload WLED to your ESP device.